General4077/light_controller/README.md

 # light_controller

-This is a smalll project for a friends metar map.
-Feel free to copy use for your own projects
+This is a smalll project for a friends metar map running on a raspberrypi zero.
+Feel free to use for your own projects